PowerYingMu/Sensor_Fusion_and_Object_Tracking/writeup.md

 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?

+The 3D LiDAR sensor works well for measuring spatial information and providing accurate distance inforamtion, and it can work in both daytime and nighttime.
+However, LiDAR can not provide the inforamtion like object color, textture information, etc. The camera is a perfect sensor to obtaion the information like color and texture inforamtion, which is needed for traffic signal recognitions.
+By combining the 3D LiDAR and camera sensors, we can take the advantages of the both sensors and overcome the weaknesses.
+The fused information is also more accurate than single sensor detection.

 ### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?